partigabor/partigabor.github.io/content/posts/hugo-website.md

 This is a concise, step-by-step guide on how to build a website - just like this one - with Hugo, and host it on Github.
 Follow the steps and check out the links for further explanation on each component.
 This guide is made for non-experts, because I found most Hugo tutorials utterly useless and sparse for people new to ~~computers~~ web-development.

+It might look daunting at first to go through all these steps below, but the reward is that once you get it right, updating and maintaining your website will be incredibly fast and easy.
+Comments and suggestions below are welcome!

 ## Table of Contents

 [1.
 Requirements](#i)